 HIFIMAN constantly keeps their evolution tree growing and it eventually gave breath to the asymmetrical cup design.
 This evolution emerged from the more common round pad headphone design and from the first HIFIMAN model, the HE5 which was released back in 2009 and sits at the trunk of the evolution tree.

-Recently, HIFIMAN is maintaining a constant pattern it seems of either improving on their present designs or lowering their admission costs with headphones like the HE400SE and the introduction of the Stealth Magnet design.
+Recently, HIFIMAN has maintained a constant pattern it seems of either improving on their present designs or lowering their admission costs with headphones like the HE400SE and the introduction of the Stealth Magnet design.

 The one particular design feature that is well highlighted on the new Edition XS versus the old model which was the Edition X is the incorporation of the Stealth Magnet design which is a rework of the magnets to minimize interference as sound waves pass through the magnet gaps.